willbrasic/Website_New/content/publication/JMP/index.md

 # publication: In *Hugo Blox Builder Conference*
 # publication_short: In *ICW*

-abstract: "This paper develops a dynamic structural model of rational addiction to evaluate the long-run impacts of tobacco product flavor bans and nicotine concentration caps.
-The model incorporates quasi-hyperbolic discounting to capture time-inconsistent preferences, reflecting the behavioral dynamics of nicotine addiction.
-Using household-level panel data, I estimate the model via pseudo-maximum likelihood and simulate counterfactual policies, including a national flavor ban and the FDA’s proposed nicotine cap on combustible cigarettes.
-I show that traditional reduced-form methods, such as difference-in-differences, underestimate the long-run effects of such policies by ignoring addiction dynamics.
-My model accounts for heterogeneity in nicotine preferences, flavor effects, and consumer demographics, providing a framework to assess behavioral spillovers across tobacco products and offering new insights for regulatory design."
+abstract: "This paper develops a dynamic model of rational addiction with quasi-hyperbolic discounting to evaluate flavor bans and nicotine caps.
+Using household-level panel data, I first present reduced-form evidence of addiction, forward-looking behavior, and the short-run effects of statewide flavor bans to motivate the structural model.
+Then, I estimate the structural model via pseudo-maximum likelihood, and simulate counterfactual policies such as a national flavor ban and the FDA's 2025 proposed nicotine cap, revealing long-run behavioral responses to such policies.
+The model accounts for nicotine intake along with heterogeneity in flavor preferences and demographics, offering insights into behavioral spillovers and regulatory design."

 # Summary.
 An optional shortened abstract.
 summary: I construct and estimate a dynamic structural model of rational addiction to evaluate the long-run effects of tobacco product flavor bans and nicotine caps.